mrmihi/bill-mind/README.md

 - Debugging SwiftData key‑path crashes when adding a non‑optional property.

-- Resolving “initializer inaccessible” errors due to property wrappers.
+- Resolving "initializer inaccessible" errors due to property wrappers.

 - Getting the Charts API to infer the correct ID for tuple data.